menu

 Skidmore’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Skidmore is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Skidmore does not have a public transit system used by locals to get to and from work.

 Demographics

-The percentage of people in Skidmore with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.65% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Skidmore is quite a bit lower than the national average among all cities of 21.84%: just 10.65% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Skidmore in 2022 was $50,297, which is wealthy relative to Missouri and the nation.
 This equates to an annual income of $201,188 for a family of four.
 However, Skidmore contains both very wealthy and poor people as well.
 Skidmore also has one of the higher rates of people living in poverty in the nation, with 30.84% of its population below the federal poverty line.